drupalcommerce/commerce-docs/v2/recipes/index.md

 # Code Recipes
-A list of code samples/examples outlining how to create commerce entities entirely in code.
+A list of code samples/examples outlining how to create and load commerce entities entirely in code.
 <br>
-These recipes are all designed to work off of eachother, so try it out - you can run all the code in a single shot from top to bottom.
+These recipes are all designed to work off of each other, so try it out - you can run all the code in a single shot from top to bottom.
 <br><br>
 [Stores](stores.md) - Stores and types.